 If you’re not a fan of discounted tee times, you can always package them with other items.
 Food vouchers work wonders if you have a snack bar or restaurant.
 They get customers in the door and often lead to a golfer spending more than what the voucher is worth.
 The cost of giving away that food item will yield a good return as you get someone to book a round and also potentially spend more at your clubhouse on drinks or more food.

 You can also offer a preferred rate on carts, food and beverages or pro shop equipment if your customers buy 10 prepaid rounds upfront.
 This hybrid option caters to customers who are not quite willing to purchase a membership but are frequent golfers nonetheless.
 Selling more prepaid rounds will ensure that you get repeat visitors that you can build a good customer relationship with, and eventually convert to members.
 That golfer’s commitment to 10 rounds also means that you’re keeping them away from competing courses and on your fairways.
-Also, because golf is a social sport, they’re probably going to bring someone with them for each visit, further building your revenues.
+Also, because golf is a social sport, they’re probably going to bring someone with them for each visit, further building your revenue.

 2. Custom memberships